-The reality is discounts crop up all year round on mattresses, mattress toppers and protectors.
-However, there are certain times of year where the savings are often a little higher than usual.
-Some such times are the Labor Day mattress sales in September, and the Black Friday and Cyber Monday sales, which are also swiftly approaching.
+The reality is that discounts crop up all year round on mattress protectors, though there are certain times of year where the savings are often a little higher than usual.
+These include the Labor Day mattress sales in September, and of course the Black Friday mattress deals.

 It's worth remembering that many mattress in a box manufacturers throw in a free mattress protector when you buy a new mattress, so you may not need to pay for one if you are upgrading your bed.